 Who Are The Community Standards Enforcement Officers?

 An enforcement officer is any Town employee or agent of the Town with the authority to enforce any provision of the Dundee Property Maintenance Code, Land Development Code, and Town Ordinances.
 The code enforcement division currently consists of one code officer.
-The Town of Dundee contracts with Polk County to provide the Code Enforcement Officer.

 What Is The Process?